Einrafh/Predictive-Modeling-for-Early-Detection-of-Cardiovascular-Diseases/README.md

-# Heart-Failure-Prediction
+# Predictive Modeling for Early Detection of Cardiovascular Diseases
-This repository contains Heart Failure Prediction codes to complete BCC Intership 2024 tasks.
+This repository contains Predictive Modeling for Early Detection of Cardiovascular Diseases codes to complete BCC Intership 2024 tasks.